 - How do we measure the product’s success?

-These questions should be answered with the team collectively while also including input from a wider range of stakeholders to ensure it is addressing the right issues with a customer focus.
-Depending on your team’s product development style, your product specification documents can adopt a more waterfall approach which is geared towards nitty-gritty detail down the road or a more agile approach that focuses more on the ongoing developments of the team.
+Try to answer these questions with the team while also including input from a wider range of stakeholders to ensure it is addressing the right issues with a customer focus.
+Depending on your team’s product development style, your product specification documents can adopt a waterfall, agile, or hybrid approach.

-Some key items that are contained within a product specification document include:
+Some key items contained within a product specification document include:

 - Business case: Outline the benefits of the product for the organisations.
 This may include quantitative or qualitative factors that add business value.
 Briefly outline the required budget or resources as well.